jentery/routledgeCompanionMSDH/projects.md

 Black Girls Code: A nonprofit organization; “By reaching out to the community through workshops and after school programs, Black Girls CODE introduces computer coding lessons to young girls from underrepresented communities in programming languages such as Scratch or Ruby on Rails.”
 See www.blackgirlscode.com.

-Bodyfuck: An adaptation of Brainfuck programming language by Nik Hanselmann “that uses a camera as input.”
+Bodyfuck: An adaptation of the Brainfuck programming language by Nik Hanselmann “that uses a camera as input.”
 See www.nik.works/project/bodyfuck.

-Book of Shadows: “A CD-ROM and book (64 pages b&w) titled “Book of Shadows” released March 1996.”
+Book of Shadows: “A CD-ROM and book (64 pages b&w) titled 'Book of Shadows' released March 1996.”
 See www.littlepig.org.uk/bos/index.htm.

 Bookshare.org: “Bookshare opens up the world of reading for people with print disabilities . . . [and] offers the world’s largest collection of accessible titles.”
 See www.bookshare.org.